abdallah0128318/Data-Structures/README.md

 - Doubly Linked List
 - LinkedStack: a stack using linked list
 - Queue : I built queue data structure using Linked list and circular array
+- Deque : This keyword 'Deque' stands for double-ended queue and the reason is you can insert and delete from both ends.
+So, you can think of it as a combination of stack and queue. alright!
 - Dynamic Array (Vector): here I built a dynamic array aka resizable array using dynamic memory allocation.
 - Binary Search Tree
 - Hash Map (Dictionary)